-Classification of the technically recoverable volumes - The petroleum initially in place and the technically recoverable volumes - Resource classes (prospective, contingent, reserves) - The commercial criteria (economic viability, management engagement, marketability, availability of logistics, legal and social acceptance) - The project maturity based sub-classification - Reserve status (undeveloped, developed)
+Classification of the Technically Recoverable Resources (TRR) - The Petroleum Initially In-Place and the Technically Recoverable Resources - Resource classes (prospective, contingent, reserves) - The commercial criteria (economic viability, management engagement, marketability, availability of logistics, legal and social acceptance) - The project maturity based sub-classification - Reserve status (undeveloped, developed)

 Resources and reserves categorisation - The range of the uncertainty - Probabilistic (P90, P50, P10) and deterministic Low, Best and High Estimates - The scenario based (1U, 2U, 3U; 1C, 2C, 3C; 1P, 2P, 3P) and the incremental (C1, C2, C3; P1, P2, P3) categories